Junk King Blog

 Your Home Remodeling Project Could Be Hazardous

-Posted by Junk King on May 25, 2017 6:00:00 AM
+Posted by Junk King on Oct 20, 2023 5:00:00 AM

 So you've made the decision to do that big home remodeling project.
 You've got the plans, bought the materials, and have the tools.
-But could you be working with hazardous waste?

 The sobering reality is that construction projects are known for the presence of "hazardous materials."
 Seemingly innocuous products actually contain elements and chemicals that are labeled as hazardous.
 Consequently, when the cut-offs, scrap pieces and debris from these materials are hauled off and disposed of, they then become "hazardous waste."